 What is Personal Data?

-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as any information relating to an identified or identifiable natural person.
+Personal data is defined by the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018 (the “GDPR”) as any information relating to an identified or identifiable natural person.
 In simple terms, this means any information that enables you to be identified.

 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and information specific to your physical, physiological, genetic, mental, economic, cultural, or social identity.

 What Are Your Rights?

 Under the GDPR, you have the following rights, which we will always work to uphold: